awsdocs/amazon-sns-developer-guide/doc_source/mobile-platform-endpoint.md

-# Create a platform endpoint and manage device tokens<a name="mobile-platform-endpoint"></a>
+# Creating a platform endpoint<a name="mobile-platform-endpoint"></a>

 When an app and mobile device register with a push notification service, the push notification service returns a device token\.
 Amazon SNS uses the device token to create a mobile endpoint, to which it can send direct push notification messages\.
-For more information, see [Prerequisites for Amazon SNS user notifications](sns-prerequisites-for-mobile-push-notifications.md) and [User notification process overview](sns-user-notifications-process-overview.md)\.
+For more information, see [Prerequisites for Amazon SNS user notifications](sns-prerequisites-for-mobile-push-notifications.md) and [User notification process overview](sns-mobile-application-as-subscriber.md#sns-user-notifications-process-overview)\.

-This section describes the recommended approach for creating a platform endpoint and managing device tokens\.
+This section describes the recommended approach for creating a platform endpoint\.

 **Topics**
 + [Create a platform endpoint](#mobile-platform-endpoint-create)